Do your kids want a dog? Science may be on their side

 Studies show girls experience a bigger drop in physical activity as they get older than boys do.
 Potter says if researchers can find ways to use dogs to get — and keep — girls moving more, that could have a real impact on public health.

-There's much more research linking dog ownership to health benefits in adults – such as higher activity levels and better hearth health– than there is in children.
+There's much more research linking dog ownership to health benefits in adults — such as higher activity levels and better heart health-- than there is in children.
 But research into using dogs as a health intervention in children is growing.

 One reason why is that most children and adolescents in the U.S. don't get the recommended daily amount of physical activity, says Megan MacDonald, a professor of kinesiology at Oregon State University, who has studied the physical and emotional benefits of dog ownership in kids.